-Just recently, several criminals in underground are interested in decrypting of 3DES blocks and information intercepted from serial COM-port connected to POS (9600 7E1) and Man-in-the-Middle attack.
+Just recently, several criminals in the underground are interested in decrypting 3DES blocks and information intercepted from serial COM-port connected to POS (9600 7E1) and Man-in-the-Middle attack.

-The first posts about the opportunity of such types of attacks were appeared on underground forums in September 2011 and were actively discussed close to 2012.
+The first posts about the opportunity of such types of attacks appeared in underground forums in September 2011 and were actively discussed close to 2012.

-Experienced cybercriminals have noticed many "encrypted networks" allow for some plain txt capture.
-But to handle the more sensitive encrypted data, some of the more professional hackers have set up an "investment fund" for creating 22 teraflops cluster for 3DES brute force, which could give them a much higher return on POS malware.
+Experienced cybercriminals have noticed many "encrypted networks" allow for some plain text capture.
+But to handle the more sensitive encrypted data, some of the more professional hackers have set up an "investment fund" for creating a 22 teraflop cluster for 3DES brute force, which could give them a much higher return on POS malware.

-The leader of this group was actively working on the development of special software for PIN-blocks decryption by its brute forcing having examples of dump, PIN and hash (possibly, HSM).
+The leader of this group was actively working on the development of special software for PIN-block decryption by brute force having examples of dump, PIN and hash (possibly, HSM).

-Close to 2013 IntelCrawler detected several more concrete posts where bad actors from Eastern Europe are trading sniffed dumps from hacked Point-of-Sales networks and can provide samples upon request.
+Close to 2013 IntelCrawler detected several more concrete posts where bad actors from Eastern Europe are trading sniffed dumps from hacked Point-of-Sale networks and can provide samples upon request.

-Right after the Target breech was announced, in the beginning of January, in some private forums there appeared some personal messaging about 3DES among serious members.
-The pricing per the line proposed by the bad actor is 10 USD, which seems like a reasonable payment for large sets of PINS.
+Right after the Target breach was announced, in the beginning of January, some personal messaging, about 3DES among serious members, appeared in some private forums.
+The pricing per line proposed by the bad actor is 10 USD, which seems like a reasonable payment for large sets of PINS.
 "The amount of data for possible decryption is close to 50GB," states one member.

-After infiltration to the underground community it was found that bad actor may be possibly from Eastern Europe because of his quite poor English.
+After infiltration of the underground community, it was found that the bad actor may be possibly from Eastern Europe because of his poor English.

 The sample hex stream of proposed data for decryption was received by investigators from IntelCrawler.

-It is important to say that the bad actors are also researching the opportunity of development of own FPGA board for successful decryption.
+It is important to say that the bad actors are also researching the opportunity to develop their own FPGA board for successful decryption.
 Researchers from IntelCrawler found that the ideas on compromised data are related to the US and Canada mostly, because of the appearance of some specific BINs in intercepted tracks.

 IntelCrawler.com is a multi-tier intelligence aggregator, which gathers information and cyber prints from a starting big data pool of over 3, 000, 000, 000 IPv4 and over 200, 000, 000 domain names, which are scanned for analytics and dissemination to drill down to a desired result.
 This finite pool of cyber prints is then narrowed further by comparing it to various databases and forum intelligence gathered from the underground and networked security company contacts.
 The final result could be the location of a particular keyboard or a computer housing the threat.